jle034/rshell/grep/README.md

 `grep` is a bash command that searches any inputted file(s) for lines that match a given pattern.
 By default, it prints the matching lines to standard output.
-You can also use it with any of its options and/or other bash commands to display additional information.
-We will be going into more detail about this later.
+You can also use it with any of its options and/or other bash commands to display additional information, but we will be going into more detail about this later.

-In general, `grep` is actually pretty easy to use!
+In general, `grep` is pretty easy to use!
 Just follow this format:

 ```